sam-hosseini/freelancing-in-finland/README.md

     * Who is selling
     * What is being sold and their *fair market value* price
     * Signature, place, and date
-* Send an invoice to your company with all attachments above.
+* Send an invoice to your company with all the attachments above.
 * Your company won't get any VAT refunds from the items it buys from you.
 This is because you, as the *natural person*, are not registered in VAT-register.
 It doesn't matter if you mention the price of the laptop for example includes 25.5% VAT; in your company's accounting, it'll be VAT 0% anyway.

 ## Operation - what to do to **run** your company